 If you are visiting Mt.
 Hiei in Shiga Prefecture, you can stop by Hiyoshi Taisha (日吉大社).
-The shrine is particularly stunning in fall.
-Also, if you are a fan of ‘Rurouni Kenshin’, you will want to visit the shrine as parts of the filming was taken place there!
+The shrine is particularly stunning in the fall.
+Also, if you are a fan of ‘Rurouni Kenshin’, you will want to visit the shrine as parts of the filming were taken place there!

 The shrine is the head shrine for around 3,800 branch shrines across the country.
 Its precinct has a couple of National Treasures and Important National Cultural Properties.

 Hiyoshi Taisha was established more than 2,100 years ago.
-In its large precinct of a size of 400,000 meters square, the area once housed as many as 108 sub-shrines.
+In its large precinct of a size of 400,000 square meters, the area once housed as many as 108 sub-shrines.
 Although the number of sub-shrines has now largely decreased, there is still a total of 40 shrines on its ground, including the shrines in the Hachiōjiyama (八王子山).

 If you have read our article on Mt.
-Hiei, you might remember the part where we mentioned the gate separating our world from the world of demons in the direction of the northeast.
+Hiei, you might remember the part where we mentioned the gate separating our world from the world of demons in the northeast direction.
 Situated at the northeast foot of Mt.
 Hiei, Hiyoshi Taisha has been the shrine that protects Kyoto from the evasion of demons since the Heian period (when Kyoto became the capital of Japan).
 Enryakuji then shared this role after its establishment.